-Yes, pre-workout supplements are safe to take, but you want to make sure you don't take them in a higher than the recommended dose.
+Yes, pre-workout supplements are safe to take, but you want to make sure you don't take them higher than the recommended dose.
 This can lead to cramping and nausea, which won't help at the gym.

-Is pre workout bad for kidneys?
+Is a pre-workout bad for kidneys?

 No, generally speaking, pre-workout is not bad for your kidneys.
 However, if you consistently take large doses that include caffeine and creatine, then you can start to become dehydrated, which can lead to kidney problems.
 It's always advisable to hydrate as much as you can to avoid dehydration.